ShefaliShettyy/Simulation/README.md

-# Call-Center Workforce Management & Optimisation
+# Workforce Management & Optimisation

 A discrete-event simulation of a multi-skill contact centre, with a cost model, an online-learning ML routing layer, a CP-SAT staffing optimiser, and a